 Range

-The HTTP Range request header specifies which portion of a resource the server returns in the response.
+Downloading an entire resource is wasteful when only a portion is needed.
+The Range request header specifies which byte ranges the server returns in the response.

 Usage